Access our quick product overview videos

 This has become a common trend throughout the business sector.
 There is a widespread exodus to more targeted accounting solutions.
 Mark Garrett, the former CFO at Adobe Inc., summed up the problem with spreadsheet applications back in 2017 when he told the Wall Street Journal, “I don’t want financial planning people spending their time importing, exporting and manipulating data, I want them to focus on what the data is telling us.”
 Adobe transitioned away from Excel last year.

-New lease accounting standards are also minimizing the effectiveness of spreadsheet applications like Excel.
+Lease accounting standards are also minimizing the effectiveness of spreadsheet applications like Excel.
 The Financial Accounting Standards Board (FASB) issued accounting guideline ASC 840 in 1976, two years before Bricklin first dreamed of a spreadsheet.
-ASC 840 has been the practicing standard until 2019, when FASB’s ASC 842 went into effect for public companies, requiring these enterprises to record leased assets on the balance sheet.
-And this year, the ASC 842 standard goes into effect for all private companies, as well.
+ASC 840 was the practicing standard until 2019, when FASB’s ASC 842 went into effect for public companies, requiring these enterprises to record leased assets on the balance sheet.
 These regulations are a shake-up to the standard accounting practice, requiring more sophisticated financial calculations and involved accounting practices—and spreadsheets just aren’t designed for this level of complexity.

 The business community at large is recognizing the limitations of spreadsheet applications as a result, and many companies—Levi’s, P.F.
-Chang’s and Coca-Cola, to name a few—are transitioning to tailored accounting solutions that better address modern practices.
+Chang’s and Coca-Cola, to name a few— have transitioned to tailored accounting solutions that better address modern practices.
 “Excel just wasn’t designed to do some of the heavy lifting that companies need to do in finance,” said Paul Hammerman, a business applications analyst at Forrester Research Inc., in an interview with the Wall Street Journal.

-The pandemic has also ushered in changes in business strategy that is leading to the need for more sophisticated technology.
+The pandemic also ushered in changes in business strategy that leads to the need for more sophisticated technology.
 Real estate has been central to these changes because for many businesses, real estate costs became a major liability during the pandemic.
 In the Commercial Real Estate in 2022: Outlook for an Industry in Recovery survey from Visual Lease, 100% of real estate professionals reported their tenants had requested changes to a commercial property lease in response to the pandemic, and in a separate survey conducted by Deloitte, 67% of respondents said they are executing a real estate rationalization program to either reduce, rightsize, expand or reduce ownership responsibilities.
-Under new lease accounting standard ASC 842, accountants are required to record these modifications.

 That is certainly true when it comes to proper lease management and accounting.
 We are seeing more and more organizations recognize the need for dedicated technology solutions to not only achieve, but maintain compliance with new standards and regulations.
 These solutions are bringing the industry into a new age, and it’s about time.